seanthegeek/wp2jekyll/README.md

 ### No nested tables

-Markdown does not support nested tables, but Markdown does support HTML inside of Markdown document.
+Markdown does not support nested tables, but Markdown does support HTML inside of a Markdown document.
 If you have a document with a nested table, replace the entire (i.e., outer) table with the HTML in the original post or page.